 Wolves rely on each other to survive.
 They epitomize the concept of 1+1=3.
 The legend of the lone wolf is a legend because a wolf alone is extremely rare.
 It’s much more common to see wolves who are part of a cohesive team.

 If you are drawn to wolves, you may be inspired to look at the groups of people you work with, socialize with, and even interact with in your community.
 Do you have the right team around you?
 Are they supportive and do they inspire you to be your best?
 We all have to learn to rely on ourselves to some extent.
 But the wolf spirit animal reminds us to create our own A team if we don’t already have one.

 While they are naturally friendly and playful, wolves are also the epitome of ferocity if they or their loved ones are threatened in any way.
 They are extremely protective of their pups, their pack, and their territory.

 The She-Wolf Archetype

-Thus, for women, the she-wolf archetype is a very powerful symbol.
-The she-wolf can remind you to protect those you love, to stand your ground, and ferociously protect your boundaries, whether they be physical, financial, emotional, sexual, or spiritual.
+In fact, the she-wolf is an important archetype for many women to embrace.
+She reminds you to protect those you love, to stand your ground, and to ferociously protect your boundaries, whether they be physical, financial, emotional, sexual, or spiritual.
 The she-wolf is the antithesis of being too easy, permissive, and passive.

 The Alpha Male Wolf

-Wolves are the canines that, unlike dogs, chose not to be domesticated by human beings.
+Wolves are the canines who, unlike dogs, chose not to be domesticated by human beings.
 Yet, if you know dogs, you know they all carry some wildness in them.
 Their wolf instincts still course through their veins.